 The

-inscriptions belonging to Kadava King Koperunsingan ( 1229 – 1278 CE
+inscriptions belonging to Kadava King Koperunsingan (1229 – 1278 CE) and Vijayanagara King Hariharan-II are found in this

 temple.
-As per the inscriptions Lord Shiva was called Vanilaikandeeswaramudayar. and the place was called Jananatha Chathurvedi Mangalam alias Senthamangalam.
+As per the inscriptions, Lord Shiva was called Vanilaikandeeswaramudayar, and the place was called Jananatha Chathurvedi Mangalam, alias Senthamangalam.

 An